Jorropo/inventree-part-import/README.md

 Request a **Search API** key from the [Mouser API Hub](https://www.mouser.com/api-hub/).

+#### Future Electronics

+Follow the instructions from the [Future Electronics API Solutions](https://www.futureelectronics.com/fr/api-solutions).

+**Note:** we do not use Future Electronics's categories thus it is **strongly recomanded** to list it after DigiKey or Mouser otherwise due to a quirk the Future Electronics supplier parts error during creation.

+Creating a Future Electronics supplier part if the part already exists such as if DigiKey or Mouser is listed before Future Electronics in `suppliers.yaml` works correctly.

 #### TME

 Request an API key at the [Developers Page](https://developers.tme.eu/).